NotJeven/eris/readme.md

 Eris is an attack/defend destroy the core Minecraft PvP map where the objective as the invaders is to destroy the redstone core before it becomes fully charged.
-The core will take 15 minutes to charge, and once maximum charged is reached, the defenders will win!
+The core will take 15 minutes to charge, and once maximum charge is reached, the defenders will win!

 Eris is balanced to be played with 7 of your friends (4v4), but it will also